Eduardo-Mellado013/flask-on-docker/README.md

 This command starts the Flask development server, PostgreSQL, and any other services defined in `docker-compose.yml`

 ### Access the Application
 Open Firefox and navigate to `http://localhost:5028` or any other port of your choosing.
+This is a reminder to enable port forwarding if needed.
 The Flask development server should now be running and accessible.
+There should be a `hello world` sanity check.

 ## Production
 For production, the configuration uses Gunicorn as a WSGI server and Nginx as a reverse proxy to efficiently serve your application.